varungowdavaru/task/README.md

 ## Step 1

-download task.ipynb file
+- download task.ipynb file

 ## step 2

 - open the task.ipynb in anaconda navigator notebook file if you ti run the code.

 ## step 3

--intsall all the packages, most them were already avaiable in the anaconda navigotor already.
+- intsall all the packages, most them were already avaiable in the anaconda navigotor already.